 - undertake charitable activities for the benefit of the broader community.

-If you decide to apply to register your community shed as a charity, please read the ACNC’s registration checklist to help you prepare.
+If you decide to apply to register your community shed as a charity, you can use our registration checklist to help you prepare the information you will need for the application.

-You can apply for DGR endorsement in your community shed’s application for charity registration.
-Once your community shed is registered as a charity, the ACNC will send the DGR application to the ATO for processing.
+As part of your application for charity registration, you can also apply for DGR endorsement under the community shed category.
+Once your community shed is registered as a charity, the ACNC will pass your DGR application onto the ATO for processing.

-Important points about charity registration and endorsement under the new DGR category:
+Other points to note about charity registration and endorsement under the community sheds DGR category

-- The law comes into effect on 1 October 2020 and endorsements under the new DGR category will not be applied prior to 1 October 2020.
+- The community shed DGR category came into effect on 1 October 2020.
+Endorsements under this DGR category will not be applied prior to 1 October 2020.

 - Applications for charity registration made after 1 October 2020 can be backdated to the date from which the community shed meets all the requirements for registration.